svviz/svviz/docs/commandline.rst

 The ``--min-mapq`` option specifies the mapping quality threshold; reads with mapq (this is set during the original genome-wide mapping by bwa, bowtie, etc) below this threshold will be discarded during pre-processing.
 A similar argument, ``--pair-min-mapq``, can be used instead to require that at least one read end out of a read pair must have a mapq exceeding this value.

+.. _dotplots:

+The ``--dotplots`` option will create a `dotplot <https://en.wikipedia.org/wiki/Dot_plot_(bioinformatics)>`_ to visualize sequence similarity within the genomic region(s) surrounding the structural variant.
+This depends on the optional python package rpy2 (first make sure `R <https://www.r-project.org>`_) is installed and then install rpy2 using the command ``sudo pip install rpy2``).
+You will also need to install `yass  <http://bioinfo.lifl.fr/yass>`_, which can be using the `homebrew <http://brew.sh>`_ command ``brew install homebrew/science/yass`` (OS X only) or yass can be downloaded, compiled and installed according to the instructions `here <http://bioinfo.lifl.fr/yass/download.php>`_.

+The dotplot output shows regions of similar within the reference allele as lines: blue lines indicate similarity on the same strand and direction whereas red indicates similarity on the opposite strand/direction.
+Because the similarity matrix is symmetrical, only same strand similarities are shown in the upper left half and only opposite strand similarities are shown in the bottom right half.
+The structural variant breakpoints are shown as dashed gray lines.

+.. _multimapping:

+A related option is ``--max-multimapping-similarity``, which adjust how aggressively svviz filters out reads that potentially align to multiple locations near the structural variant.
+The default score of 0.95 means that any read (for paired-end reads, this means any read-end) whose second-best alignment score is more than 0.95 times the best alignment score will be assigned as ambiguous.
+For example, if the best alignment score is 445, and the second-best alignment score is 439, the multimapping similarity would be 439/445=0.99 and the read would be marked as ambiguous.
+However, a read whose best alignment score is 445 but second-best alignment score is 405 would not be filtered because the multimapping similarity of 395/445=0.89 is less than 0.95.

 Exporting visualizations
 ------------------------